 Select the best background music for your homemade YouTube video

 From cooking channels to DIY tutorials to film reviewers, all successful YouTube channels have one element in common: background music.
 Not just any background music, either.
-Effective channels select background music that best highlights their message; they don’t just pick something that sounds vaguely similar to their favorite song.
+Effective channels select royalty free music that best highlights their message; they don’t just pick something that sounds vaguely similar to their favorite song.

 As with all other aspects of high-quality YouTube videos, savvy YouTubers are meticulous when selecting the background music that fits best.
 How do they do it?
 Mindful content creators take an array of factors into account.